With over 20 million students attending U.S. colleges and

 four year, public and private, large and small.

-- nearly 2,800 individual health care professionals —
+- over 8,400 individual health care professionals —

 physicians, physician assistants, administrators, nurses, nurse